Best homeowners insurance in New Jersey for 2023

 Plymouth Rock

-Your credit score can also impact your home insurance rates.
+Your credit score can impact your home insurance rates.
 Homeowners with poor credit scores are viewed by insurance providers as higher risk, so they’ll often be charged expensive rates as a result.

 Company

-Average yearly cost
+Average annual cost

 NJM